guofei-tju/MVML-MPI/README.md

 ```

 ## Datasets
-The dataset employed in this study was initially sourced from the publicly accessible [KEGG pathway database](https://www.genome.jp/kegg/pathway.html), comprising $11$ distinct types of metabolic pathways.
+The dataset employed in this study was initially sourced from the publicly accessible KEGG pathway database, comprising $11$ distinct types of metabolic pathways.

 The data preprocessing was carried out following the strategy outlined in [Auto-MRS](https://github.com/AutoMachine0/Auto-MSR).

-The stsatistics of metabolic pathway dataset is shown as below:
+The statistics of the metabolic pathway dataset are shown below:

 | Metabolic Pathway                  | Classes Number | Ratio |
 |---------------------------------------------|-------------------------|----------------|